malthefogsporring/malthefogsporring.github.io/_pages/about.md

   list-style-type: none;
 }
 </style>
 I am a PhD student of <a href="https://www.maths.ed.ac.uk/~cbarwick/" target="_blank">Clark Barwick</a> at the University of Edinburgh.
 I am interested in homotopy theory and (higher) category theory.
-I am also an experienced user of the online assessment system <a href="https://stack-assessment.org/" target="_blank" rel="noopener noreferrer">STACK</a>.
+I am also interested in automatic theorem proving via <a href="https://leanprover.github.io/" rel="noopener noreferrer">LEAN</a> and automatic mathematics assessment via <a href="https://stack-assessment.org/" target="_blank" rel="noopener noreferrer">STACK</a>.
 When I'm not thinking about mathematics, I may be swing dancing or bouldering.

 **New stuff:** I wrote some <a href = "https://raw.githubusercontent.com/malthefogsporring/coends/main/main.pdf" target="_blank" rel="noopener noreferrer">notes on (co)ends</a>.